 A majority of research and development efforts in the flexible packaging industry are currently devoted to innovations that help to differentiate products, such as convenience packaging, improved barrier protection, packaging design initiatives, smart packaging, and environmentally-friendly alternatives.
-TC Transcontinental Packaging effectively develops, commercializes and produces innovative product packaging.
-In addition to its existing product line, TC Transcontinental Packaging has in-house product development departments, which continuously develop new products in response to customers' changing needs and market trends.
+TC Transcontinental Packaging effectively develops, tests, commercializes, and produces innovative product packaging in its ASTRA Center, the Art, Science, and Technology Research and Applications Center.
+In addition to its existing product line, TC Transcontinental Packaging has in-house laboratories and product development departments, which continuously develop and test new products in response to customers' changing needs and market trends.
 We work closely with our customers to promote the use of sustainable materials and to design value-added packaging that complements and enhances the functionality and shelf-appeal of their product line, while considering their end-of-life management.
 We have several compostable, recyclable or recycled plastic products that are already marketed in North America, and committed to invest 1% of our Packaging Sector's revenues in our research and development activities.